sorensen/backbone-dnode/readme.md

 the app is supported on the server side by using the Mongoose ORM for final validation and persistence.

-The pubsub mechanics will default to using socket.io for updating the connected clients, however, you can pass a redis server and connection options to the pubsub `config` method to utilize the built in redis publish and subscribe methods.

 ## Installation

 The project can be installed via NPM, or by cloning this repo into your project.